 Is a Credit Check Required for the Ohio Auctioneer Bond?

 There is no credit check required for the $25,000 bond Ohio Auctioneer bond.
 Because the bond is considered relatively low risk, the same low rate is offered to all auctioneers operating in the state regardless of their credit history.

 However, surety companies will run a credit check on the auctioneer to determine eligibility and pricing for the $50,000 Ohio Auctioneer bond.
 Auctioneers with excellent credit and work experience can expect to receive the best rates.
 Auctioneers with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the auctioneers’ credit.

 How Much Does the Ohio Auctioneer Bond Cost?

-The $50,000 bond can cost anywhere between $250 to $2,500 per year.
+The $50,000 bond can cost anywhere between $250 to $2,500 per year or $25 to $250 per month.
 Insurance companies determine the rate based on several factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the cost of the $50,000 bond requirement.

 $50,000 Bond Cost